nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating students by name: `findstudent`

-Finds students whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords, so that you can search for students easily.

 Format: `findstudent KEYWORD [MORE_KEYWORDS]`